 Experienced Criminal Defense Counsel

 For over 15 years, the team at Schierer & Ritchie, LLC has been helping Illinois citizens in the face of criminal charges, including violent crimes like aggravated assault.
-With these cases, immediate involvement by an attorney is highly recommended.
+With these cases, immediate involvement by aggravated assault attorneys in Peoria IL is highly recommended.
 Much is at stake, and everything you say and do at this point could affect the outcome of your case.

 Aggravated assault may be charged as a Class A misdemeanor or a Class 4 felony in Illinois, with maximum penalties ranging from 1 year in county jail to 3 years in state prison.
 A Peoria criminal lawyer at our firm can talk to you about what occurred, what you are up against, and what options you have in challenging aggravated assault charges.
 At Schierer & Ritchie, LLC, we take the time to get to know our clients so we can fully understand what they are going through and take the appropriate steps to protect their interests.

-Contact our firm at (309) 839-2024 for a confidential, free case evaluation and find out how we can help you.
+Contact our Aggravated Assault Attorneys in Peoria IL at (309) 839-2024 for a confidential, free case evaluation and find out how we can help you.

 What Constitutes an Aggravated Assault?